Skayo/F3-Boilerplate/README.md

 # Fat-Free Framework Boilerplate

-This is a simple boilerplate for Projects using the Fat-Free Framework (F3).
+This is a simple boilerplate for Projects using the [Fat-Free Framework](https://fatfreeframework.com/).

 ## Getting Started